 If you’re using a front-opening terrarium, a lock or latch will keep it secured.

-Finally, if your snake still somehow manages to escape, here are some tips for finding a lost snake.
+If your snake still manages to escape, here are our tips for finding a lost snake.

 Can you keep two or more hognoses in the same enclosure?